SeppiaBrilla/University-notes/Image processing and computer vision/Deep learning in computer vision.md

 Then, given an image, we repeat the same process and assign each patch to the nearest centroid in the codeboock

-We, then for each class, compute an instogram of wher the patch of the images representing int lies and we use those instograms as a classifier.
+We, then for each class, compute an histogram of where the patch of the images representing int lies and we use those histograms as a classifier.

 ### Deep [[Convolution]]